NVIDIA/aistore/docs/cli/object.md

                           and similarly, when specifying files and directories:
                           --template '/home/dir/subdir/'
                           --template "/abc/prefix-{0010..9999..2}-suffix"
-   --wait                 wait for an asynchronous operation to finish (optionally, use '--timeout' to limit the waiting time)
-   --timeout value        maximum time to wait for a job to finish; if omitted: wait forever or until Ctrl-C;
+   --timeout value        Maximum time to wait for a job to finish; if omitted: wait forever or until Ctrl-C;
-                          valid time units: ns, us (or µs), ms, s (default), m, h --progress             show progress bar(s) and progress of execution in real time --refresh value        time interval for continuous monitoring; can be also used to update progress bar (at a given interval);
-                          valid time units: ns, us (or µs), ms, s (default), m, h --keep-md              keep bucket metadata --prefix value         select objects that have names starting with the specified prefix, e.g.:
+                          valid time units: ns, us (or µs), ms, s (default), m, h --verbose, -v          Verbose output
-                          '--prefix a/b/c'   - matches names 'a/b/c/d', 'a/b/cdef', and similar;
-                          '--prefix a/b/c/'  - only matches objects from the virtual directory a/b/c/ --dry-run              preview the results without really running the action --non-recursive, --nr  list objects without including nested virtual subdirectories --verbose, -v          verbose output --non-verbose, --nv    non-verbose (quiet) output, minimized reporting, fewer warnings --help, -h             show help
+   --wait                 Wait for an asynchronous operation to finish (optionally, use '--timeout' to limit the waiting time)
+   --help, -h             Show help
 ```

 [Evict](/docs/bucket.md#prefetchevict-objects) object(s) from a bucket that has [remote backend](/docs/bucket.md).